judyfong/mt_applications/mt-ext/README.md

 * by default [`tabs.executeScript()`](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/tabs/executeScript) injects the script only when the web page and its resources have finished loading.
 This means that clicks in the popup will have no effect until the page has finished loading.

 * it's not possible to inject content scripts into certain pages, including privileged browser pages like "about:debugging" and the [addons.mozilla.org](https://addons.mozilla.org/) website.
-If the user clicks the beastify icon when such a page is loaded into the active tab, the popup displays an error message.
+If the user clicks the IS-EN MT icon when such a page is loaded into the active tab, the popup displays an error message.

 ## What it shows ##